jokezone/Update-Sysmon/README.md

 # Update-Sysmon Overview
-This function was created to aide in the deployment/maintenance of the Sysmon service on a large number of computers.
+This function was created to aid in the deployment/maintenance of the Sysmon service on a large number of computers.
 System Monitor (Sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.

 The Update-Sysmon function can install, uninstall, and update Sysmon.
 It will detect if the Sysmon service exists and validate the file hash against the version from the specified directory before choosing to install or update the Sysmon binary and/or configuration.
 You must stage the Sysmon installation files in x86/x64 sub-folders of the script running directory.
 Each filename must match the name you choose for the service (default=Sysmon).